Wintergreen VA Buyer Tips

-As natives of the area and longtime Wintergreen, VA REALTORS®, The Chase Team can direct you to a short list of properties on the mountain in Wintergreen and in the valley of Stoney Creek that will best suit your needs.
+As a longtime Nelson County resident and Wintergreen REALTOR®, The Sherwood Team can direct you to a short list of properties on the mountain in Wintergreen and in the valley of Stoney Creek that will best suit your needs.
 The Team provides you with a list of available properties to review and together we decide which ones merit further investigation; you select the properties you want to see, and we’ll visit as many or as few as you desire.

 Making An Offer On A Wintergreen Real Estate Listing

-You’ve found the perfect Wintergreen, Virginia property.
+You’ve found the perfect Wintergreen property!
 Once you’ve decided on an offer price, we will prepare the necessary contract documents and present them to the seller’s broker.
-If you have any contingencies, such as a home inspection or making the offer dependant upon the sale of another property, we will include those in the offer.
+If you have any contingencies, such as a home inspection or making the offer dependent upon the sale of another property, we will include those in the offer.
 Detailed and thoughtful preparation of your offer will give you the best shot at successfully negotiating a contract with the seller.
 As experts in preparing offers, we will guide you through all of the important decisions; plan on spending two hours with us as we cover all of the required property disclosures and contract documents!

 If your offer is accepted, congratulations!
 You’re on your way to becoming a Wintergreen property owner and a member of the Blue Ridge Mountains' premier four seasons community.
 If your offer is not accepted, you may choose to make another offer or continue your Wintergreen real estate search.
 Either way, you’ll feel confident knowing we will be guiding you at each new step.